MartinSStewart/elm-email/README.md

 ### Examples

-Sending an text email with SendGrid
+Sending a plain text email with SendGrid

 ```elm